What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

-Your benefits for the following state programs may end:
+Your benefits from these state programs may end:

-- If you have gotten a notice saying your DSHS or VA benefits have ended because you are a fleeing/fugitive felon, read our publications: What Do I Do if DSHS Stops My Benefits because I am A "Fleeing Felon?" and "What Do I Do if The VA Stops My Benefits because I am a Fugitive Felon?"
-This publication is only about Social Security benefits.
+If you get a notice saying your DSHS or VA benefits have ended because you are a fleeing/fugitive felon, read What if DSHS Stops My Benefits because I am A "Fleeing Felon?" and "What if The VA Stops My Benefits because I am a Fugitive Felon?"

 The fleeing felon rule applies to juvenile offenders.
-For Social Security, if you are a child getting dependent benefits, you may lose those benefits.
+A child getting Social Security dependent benefits may lose those benefits.
 In Washington, we call a juvenile convicted of a crime an adjudicated offender, not a felon.
-The SSA may cut off your benefits anyway.
-You will have to argue that you are not a fleeing felon, but rather an adjudicated offender your appeal hearing.
+SSA may cut off your benefits anyway.
+At your appeal hearing, you must argue that you are an adjudicated offender, not a fleeing felon.
 The state law on this is at RCW 13.04.240.
 You should state this law at your hearing.

 Yes.
-You should try to resolve the outstanding warrant before you apply for benefits.
-But it takes a long time to apply and be approved for Social Security.
+You should try to resolve the outstanding warrant before applying.
+It takes a long time to apply and be approved for Social Security.
 There is often time to take care of the warrant before your approval comes through.

 If you apply for benefits and have an outstanding warrant or violation, the agency you are applying with may tell law enforcement where you are to help them arrest you.
-If you have a warrant when you go to a hearing, you will probably get arrested and miss the hearing.
+You will probably get arrested.

-SSA will suspend benefits as of the first month you had an outstanding arrest warrant specifically issued for fleeing prosecution or confinement on a felony charge.
-The SSA looks back, finds the date that you became ineligible, and then notifies you that they will end or suspend your benefits effective that date.
+They will suspend benefits as of the first month you had an outstanding arrest warrant specifically issued for fleeing prosecution or confinement on a felony charge.
+SSA looks back, finds the date you became ineligible, and then notifies you they will end or suspend your benefits as of that date.

-At some point, the SSA will also ask you to pay back any benefits you got after you became ineligible.
+At some point, SSA will ask you to pay back any benefits you got after you became ineligible.
 SSA calls this an overpayment.